sayo-hs/heftia/README.md

     * Does not depend on the IO monad and can use any monad as the base monad.
     * Semantics are isolated from the IO monad, meaning that aspects like asynchronous exceptions and threads do not affect the behavior of effects.

+**Heftia should be a good substitute for `mtl`, `polysemy`, `fused-effects`, and `freer-simple`.**
+Additionally, if performance is not a top priority, it should also be a good alternative for `effectful`.
+If performance is particularly important, [`effectful`](https://github.com/haskell-effectful/effectful) would be the best alternative to this library.

 This library is inspired by the paper:
 * Casper Bach Poulsen and Cas van der Rest.
 2023.
 Hefty Algebras: Modular Elaboration of Higher-Order Algebraic Effects.
 Proc.
 ACM Program.
 Lang.
 7,